Ranveer112/TicTacToe/README.md

    What is Player 2 move?
 ```

-After a player has won according to the rules to the TicTacToe, game is terminated, and console reports the player who has son
+After a player has won according to the rules to the TicTacToe, game is terminated, and console reports the player who has won